Where Were You In ’62?

 Such a man for example, would have been unlikely to dangle his Rolex Submariner or Breitling Super Ocean on his wrist whilst driving to dinner at Lucas Carton.
 Rather, lurking beneath his Turnbull & Asser Cocktail Cuff one would more likely find his Breguet Classique or Patek Philippe Calatrava.

-by J Kraus Automobile colour
+by James Kraus

 NBC Peacock, designed by John J. Graham, 1956